 Effective organization of personal tasks and objectives is just as important as tackling bigger problems in project management.
 These Scrum boards will help with that.

 A sprint retrospective is a mainstay of Agile work processes, and there are Scrum boards that help you analyze feedback and insights gained during your project.

 Learning from our mistakes is one of the key performance factors in determining next steps.
 Mural templates like the Feedback Grid will help a team evaluate what went right and, more importantly, what went wrong with a project, or address items like new ideas to try on the next round or questions left unanswered.

 Sprint reviews, which are a more traditional Scrum methodology, will showcase a team’s work, answer feedback from stakeholders, and celebrate milestones.
 If you're trying to evaluate a longer spectrum of work done, you could use the quarterly Quarterly Kanban and Retrospective board, which will do a Sprint review of quarterly goals and tasks completed.

 The project doesn’t end when the tasks are completed.
 Solid feedback and evaluation are a good way to avoid costly repetitive mistakes.

 An effective Scrum board can save time, resources, and money on any project

 Finding the right Scrum board will eliminate overhead by laser-focusing your team on their objectives.
 An effective Scrum board — tailored to your individual scenario —will lead to a higher rate of productivity and better communication.

-These are just a few Scrum board examples — there are hundreds more at MURAL that may be even more specifically crafted to your needs and style.
+These are just a few Scrum board examples — there are hundreds more in the Mural template library that may be even more specifically crafted to your needs and style.